-society (proportional to the aims pursued).
-Furthermore, Council of Europe states carry a positive obligation to seek to ensure that the ICANN's 2013 RAA rules satisfy all of these conditions and respect the right to private life in the digital age.

-- 90. The explicit statements regarding the importance of privacy on international level were been recalled in May 2011, when Frank La Rue, the UN Special Rapporteur on the Promotion and Protection of the Right to Freedom of Opinion and Expression "urged states to adopt effective privacy and data protection laws in accordance with human rights standards, and to adopt all appropriate measures to ensure that individuals can express themselves anonymously online." - 91.
+- 90. The jurisprudence of international human rights tribunals, including the ECtHR and the ECJ, provides that the infringements of fundamental rights might only be permissible if they possess certain characteristics, as already discussed in Chapter 2.
+Briefly, all the permissible restrictions under Article 8(2) have to (1) be prescribed by law, (2) be pursued for one of the legitimate aims listed in an exhaustive way in the ECHR and (3) be necessary in a democratic society (proportional to the aims pursued).
+Furthermore, Council of Europe states carry a positive obligation to seek to ensure that the ICANN's 2013 RAA rules satisfy all of these conditions and respect the right to private life in the digital age. - 91.
+The explicit statements regarding the importance of privacy on international level were been recalled in May 2011, when Frank La Rue, the UN Special Rapporteur on the Promotion and Protection of the Right to Freedom of Opinion and Expression "urged states to adopt effective privacy and data protection laws in accordance with human rights standards, and to adopt all appropriate measures to ensure that individuals can express themselves anonymously online." - 92.
 In July 2012, the UN Human Rights Council (HRC) adopted by consensus a Resolution on the promotion, protection and enjoyment of human rights on the Internet, which affirmed that "the same rights that people have offline must also be protected online."
-While this principle is now widely supported by governments around the world, many nations have a long way to go to actually implement it. - 92.
-In April 2013, Frank La Rue, the UN Special Rapporteur on the Promotion and Protection of the Right to Freedom of Opinion and Expression, delivered a landmark Report on state surveillance and freedom of expression.
+While this principle is now widely supported by governments around the world, many nations have a long way to go to actually implement it. - 93.
+In April 2013, Frank La Rue delivered a landmark Report on state surveillance and freedom of expression.
 This report broke the long-standing silence of the UN on the implications of state surveillance on individual privacy rights.
 Importantly, the Rapporteur did not hesitate to highlight how the extra-legal government surveillance techniques intrude and threaten both the right to privacy and freedom of expression; he also stated that each are regarded as an essential prerequisite for the enjoyment and exercise of the other.
-Are also called on states to "refrain from forcing the private sector to implement measures compromising the privacy, security and anonymity of communications services".
-The GAC and governments, especially those that lobbied for prolonged periods of data retention, should take this into account. - 93.
-Disclosures by Edward Snowden and others during 2013 about sweeping mass-surveillance programmes in the USA, UK, France and other countries shocked the international community to an extent never seen before.
-These revelations, initially concerning the US National Security Agency's (NSA) access to electronic communications data held by private companies (most notably the so-called PRISM programme), clearly demonstrates the prevalence of government demands on private-sector data.
+La Rue also called on states to "refrain from forcing the private sector to implement measures compromising the privacy, security and anonymity of communications services".
+The GAC and governments, especially those that lobbied for prolonged periods of data retention, should take this into account.